sguox002/leetcode/leetcode-all.md

 ->>

 ### binary search

+<<-1533	Find the Index of the Large Integer    		55.1%	Medium
+array has only one number larger than the rest, the other are equal, no direct access to the array compare(l,r,x,y) will compare the sum for [l,r] and [x,y]. find the index. binary search: make sure the two range has equal length. odd length, even length ->>

 <<-1539	Kth Missing Positive Number    		53.4%	Easy
 positive array in strictly increasing order. find the kth missing integer. binary search: using arr[i]-i+1, right biased.